Bunny-B/fman/readme.md

 # **IDA Plugin Sample**

-An IDA Pro plugin designed for advanced reverse engineering tasks.
 This project requires the IDA SDK for compilation and includes a post-build event to deploy the compiled plugin to your IDA Pro installation directory.

 ---